3/15/2025

 The meticulously scheduled and scripted hours of test administration can leave some teachers feeling unable to do the job they signed up for or make valuable connections with students.

-It is up to the leadership team to remind teachers of the value they bring, reassuring them through motivating and encouraging discourse that their work matters a great deal to students and to the community—even during testing.
+It is up to the leadership team to remind teachers of the value they bring by reassuring them through motivating and encouraging discourse that their work matters a great deal to students and to the community—even during testing.

 A few ideas for encouragement:

-Use data from prior test results to demonstrate how teachers' hard work and dedication has led to an increase in scores.
+Use data from prior test results to demonstrate how teachers' hard work and dedication have led to an increase in scores.

 Share touching stories via email or during meetings that highlight teacher support and student success during assessments.

 Testing puts extra pressure on teachers who can often feel crunched for time as it is.
-Be mindful of their schedules and take steps to reduce the impact.
-Prior to the start of testing, be sure to allocate technical training time for teachers who will be administering computer-based assessments.
+With this in mind, be cognizant of your educators' schedules and take steps to reduce the impact of testing.
+Prior to the start of testing season, allocate technical training time for teachers who will be administering computer-based assessments.

 Teachers want to know that school leadership values and respects their time and responsibilities, and simple adjustments can go a long way toward demonstrating this.

 Assessments often bring many changes to the regular school environment.
 Alterations to schedules, room assignments, duties, and job expectations typically arise during test administration.
-By clearly communicating these changes to the team, teachers will feel informed and equipped for the changing tides.
+By clearly communicating these changes to the team, you can ensure teachers feel informed and equipped for the changing tides.

-As teachers often prepare for classes at least a week (if not more) in advance, it is important to relay any changes to the schedule or task load as soon as possible.
-Doing so will reduce the amount of stress and frustration related to last-minute notice.
+As teachers often prepare for classes a week (if not more) in advance, it is important to relay any changes to the schedule or task load as soon as possible.
+Doing so will reduce stress and frustration related to last-minute notice.

-Testing can take a toll on teacher morale and enthusiasm, but little tokens of appreciation can go a long way in terms of boosting motivation.
+Testing can take a toll on teacher morale and enthusiasm, but little tokens of appreciation can go a long way in boosting motivation.

-Consider the suggestions below to show support for their hard work:
+Consider these suggestions to show support for teachers' hard work

 Surprise teachers with random acts of kindness—cover an extra duty, supply treats in the teachers' lounge, or announce a special after-school snack in a central location.

-Send an encouraging email telling them how much you appreciate their work on the front lines during testing.
+Send an encouraging email telling teachers how much you appreciate their work on the front lines during testing.

 Bring in a service (such as a local yoga instructor or a massage chair) to help teachers relax after school.
 Many community members and local businesses are happy to reward the efforts of teachers by donating or discounting their goods or services.